Lighthouses of Antigua and Barbuda

 12 m (39 ft) round cast iron tower with lantern and gallery, painted with

 red and white horizontal bands.
-Douglas Cameron's photo appears above,
+Douglas Cameron's photo is at right,

 it "in a very sorry state" with the "iron steps ... on the